Originally I was asked to simply provide graphics for a printer monitor.

 The "Order Supplies" link within the status monitor launches a background application that will send the user's browser to a Xerox URL.

-Encoded in the URL query is the device serial number and other data.
+Encoded in the URL query are the device serial number and other data.

 Clicking "Order Supplies" will direct the user to the third party vendor's website.